tibs/fish-and-chips-and-kafka-talk/src/readme.rst

 The service name needs to be unique and can't be changed - I like to put my name in it (for instance, ``tibs-kafka-fish``).

-The extra ``-c`` switches enable the REST API to the service, the ability to create new topics by publishing to them (very useful), and use of the schema registry (which we actually don't need in this demo, but it doesn't cost extra and it often useful).
+The extra ``-c`` switches enable the REST API to the service (used to get some of the information available in the web console), the ability to create new topics by publishing to them (we definitely want this), and use of the schema registry (which we actually don't need in this demo, but it doesn't cost extra and is often useful).

 Again, remember to replace ``KAFKA_FISH_DEMO`` with your actual service name, and ``CLOUD_NAME`` with the cloud name: